postsharp/Metalama.Documentation/content/conceptual/sdk/custom-metrics.md

 ## Consuming a custom metric

-Custom metrics can be consumed just as usual.
+Custom metrics can be consumed in the usual manner.

 [comment]: # (TODO: what does "as usual" mean? a link or a short explanation would be useful)

 [comment]: # (TODO: Testing a custom metric)